getAlby/oauth2server/README.md

     "token_type": "Bearer"
 	}
 	```
-	Use the client_id and the client_secret as basic authentication, and use HTTP form parameters.
+	Use the client_id and the client_secret as basic authentication.
 Use the same redirect_uri as you used in the previous step.
 ### Scopes:
 WIP, more to follow
 ```